telliott99/MyJava/part1/debug.rst

     Hello, World
     >

 How can ``java Hello`` work?
 There is no class file on the Desktop.
-I infer that there must be another Hello.class somewhere on the computer, and in searching for classes the Java runtime is finding this other class first.
+I infer that there must be another Hello.class somewhere on the computer, and in searching for classes the Java runtime is finding this other class first, even though the *compiler* finds this one first.
+I can tell because the time stamp changes when I compile.

 In Python I would look at ``sys.path`` to find the list of directories to search, but I am not sure how to do this in Java yet.
 In any case, the take-home lesson is that bugs can be subtle and require inspired use of the scientific method to diagnose them.